yjg30737/yjg30737/README.md

 <h2>💻 Python, AI enthusiast</h2>

-<p>I'm currently working as server-side developer, but i'm also working at AI-related PyQt GUI software as side project(<a href="https://github.com/yjg30737/pyqt-openai">pyqt-openai</a>) in my spare time.</p>
+<p>I'm currently working as server-side developer, but i'm also working at <b>AI-related PyQt & PySide GUI software</b> as side project(<a href="https://github.com/yjg30737/pyqt-openai">pyqt-openai</a>) in my spare time.</p>

+Python based GUI toolkit such as PyQt and PySide has real potential since a lot of packages used for AI such as PyTorch, Tensorflow, openai, huggingface uses Python.
+You can make those packages to GUI easily.
+So it is good to make at least one of your personal chatbot with Python GUI software, what i'm doing is making my version of it.

-<p>Join the <a href="https://discord.gg/cHekprskVE">pyqt-openai Discord channel</a> if you are interested in PyQt and AI at the same time.
+<p>Join the <a href="https://discord.gg/cHekprskVE">pyqt-openai Discord channel</a> if you are interested in <b>PyQt and AI</b> at the same time.
 You can ask anything you want related to latest AI technology and PyQt.
 Also, i will gladly share get latest article with you all :)</p>

 <div align=center>